greatlaki/e-wallet/README.md

 Then run the following command in the same directory as the `docker-compose.yml` file to start the container.
 `docker compose up -d`

-### Sending email
-To use sending email, you should set up RUN_CELERY=True.
-Also, run redis by the command

-`docker run -d -p 6379:6379 redis`

 Testing:
 ```bash